OPM/ResInsight-UserDocumentation/content/3d-main-window/Filters.md

 The available cell filters are:

 - **Polygon Filters**: Defining a filter by marking target points of a polygon in 3D view to include or exclude matching cells.
+Target points are defined and manipulated in 3D view as decribed in [User Defined Polyline Annotations]({{< relref "Annotations.md" >}}).
 Vertically, the filter can be set to use the XY target positions or IJK-index of targeted cells.
 The actual filtering can be specified to whole cells inside polygon, cell center inside polygon, or any cell corner inside polygon.

 - **User Defined Filters**: Defining a filter by specifying explicit cells to include or exclude by their IJK-index.